DISHDevEx/leto/reduction/ffmpeg_resolution_downsampler/README.md

  Recurring execution of ffmpeg_resolution_downsampler.py script in the same AWS EC2 instance:
 ---------------------------------------------------------------------------------------------
-After the initial setup and execution, for recurring execution of 'ffmpeg_resolution_downsampler.py' script in the same AWS EC2 instance, please execute following commands in the user home directory.
+After the initial setup and execution, for recurring execution of 'ffmpeg_resolution_downsampler.py' script in the same AWS EC2 instance, please execute following commands in the user home directory - '/home/ssm-user'.

 a)source ~/.bashrc